 1. George Mewes Cheese

 George Mewes, 106 Byres Road, G12 8TB

 George Mewes is much-loved here in Glasgow for its cheese, as well as their accompaniments.
 For those who love to try their own hand at cooking, this independent Glasgow deli is one of the perfect shops to pick up a few treats.
 From hampers packed with goodies from local businesses to specialist ingredients that you won’t find in the supermarket – George Mewes on Byres Road has everything you need to nail a top cheese board at home, with great crackers and chutneys to accompany it too.
 They even have some great Scottish cheese this year including Lanark Blue, Isle of Mull Cheddar and traditional Ayrshire Dunlop with a sweet and buttery flavour.

 Drygate offers an eclectic mix of brews, giving beer lovers the opportunity the try out something a little different to your usual supermarket offering.
 Their collection offers amazing and unique flavours such as mocha milk stout, mango pale ale, a vegan-friendly Christmas pudding-inspired brown ale and a chocolate mallow coconut stout dedicated to 90 years of Tunnocks Snowball.
 Check them out at their shop near the Necropolis or shop online here.

 Blooms, 182 Dumbarton Road, G11 6XE

-Got a plant enthusiast in the family?
-Blooms not only has hundreds of beautiful plants, but it’s a lovely shopping experience, too, thanks to its pretty in pink décor.
+Do you have a plant enthusiast in the family?
+Blooms not only has hundreds of beautiful plants, but it’s a lovely shopping experience, too, thanks to its pretty pink décor.
 Pick up gorgeous potted plants, pampas grasses and lovely pots.
 You’ll be spoiled for choice.
 Shop online or visit them in store.